What is Life Insurance | The Hidden Secrets, You MUST Know!

 Key Features:

-• Premiums and death benefits may fluctuate based on investment performance.
+• Premiums and death benefits may change depending on how well investments do.

 When to Consider Variable Life Insurance:

-• When you want to align your life insurance with your investment goals.
+• When you want to make sure that your life insurance and business goals help each other out.

 5. Indexed Universal Life Insurance